samuelcardenasg23/cap-event-management/README.md

 ## API Documentation

-Please refer to the `test.http` file for the available endpoints
+Please refer to the `test.http` file for the available endpoints.
+Production test requests can be found at the end of the file under the section "FLOW TEST APP ROUTE".

 ### 1. API Flow